Coding920/CS50_FlaskApp/README.md

-# Mock Finance Flask app
+## Mock Finance Flask app
-## Made with Python, Sqlite, HTML/CSS, and Html templating done with Jinja
+Made with Python, Sqlite, HTML/CSS, and Html templating done with Jinja

-Implemented Registering Page, TODO
+Dependencies to run: You must install the following modules via pip: Flask, Flask-Session, requests, and cs50

+Implemented all but the login page and all but some of the very basic setup.